 Bacon - Have bacon?
 Add it right in for some more protein!

 Sausage - Swap out the chorizo for another type of raw ground sausage.
-Italian sweet sausage, breakfast sausage, hot sausage, or even turkey sausage or chicken sausage can all work.
+Italian sweet sausage, breakfast sausage, hot sausage, turkey sausage, chicken sausage, or even wild boar sausage can all work.

 Salmon - Sounds a bit crazy but smoked salmon is great in this smoked breakfast casserole.